Our interview with :

 The start of my homelessness journey was very sudden, I was quite a sheltered person but my family and home life was kind of deteriorating because I was suffering from mental health issues and cultural differences.
 So I went from being a very sheltered person to suddenly just being like out on the streets completely by my own and it was very overwhelming.
 Because I knew that no one around me had experienced this, and I knew how people spoke of homeless people, I very much kept it to myself because it was at the time something I considered to be shameful.

-How I coped with that was that I was still employed so i switched my hours to full time and then while I wasn’t working I would be like on buses but because my friends didn’t realize i was homeless at the time I would sometimes ask them if i could come over and they would say ‘yeah come over!’ and it wasn’t until they actually realised she’s not going home that they actually asked and I was like yeah this is just what's happening and they told me to come stay with them.
+How I coped with that was that I was still employed so i switched my hours to full time and then while I wasn’t working I would be on buses, but because my friends didn’t realize i was homeless at the time, I would sometimes ask them if i could come over and they would say ‘yeah come over!’
+It wasn’t until they actually realised she’s not going home that they actually asked and I was like yeah this is just what's happening and they told me to come stay with them.

 I just remember that I was awake for such a long time because it wasn’t comfortable or safe to sleep, but mentally it's like a big blur.
 You know you’re in this bad situation and you feel all these emotions but you have to just keep going through it because you can’t really take a break or a breather.